SuperSonicSites/URIC/content/_index.md

 # SERVICES BOX SECTION
 service1: "Small & Big Tools"
 service1__desc: "All brands serviced.
-We also work on any air cooled equipment from lawn mowers to generators.
-We are an Authorized Makita & STIHL Sevice Centre."
+We also work on any air cooled equipment from lawn mowers to generators."

 service2: "Portable toilets"
 service2__desc: "Delivered right to your construction site, festivals, weddings, campgrounds.
 Do you need portable toilets?
 We have them."